Revisiting Supervision for Continual Representation Learning: Related Work

 \section{Related Work}

-\textbf{Self-supervised learning} In this work, we use BarlowTwins~\citep{zbontar2021barlow} (denoted as SSL) which considers an objective function measuring the cross-correlation matrix between the features and SimCLR~\citep{simclr} which uses contrastive learning based on noise-contrastive estimation.
-A number of studies~\citep{bordes2023guillotine, simsiam, zbontar2021barlow, jing2021understanding} show that an MLP projector between the encoder and the loss function is a crucial component to prevent the collapse of the representations and improve their transferability. \textbf{Transferable representations} \citet{wang2021revisiting} found out that adding a projection network boosts the transferability of the supervised models' features as well.
-This was further explored in~\citet{sariyildiz2023improving} and it was shown that it is possible to build representations that are good for both the source and the downstream tasks.
+\textit{\textbf{\textbf{Self-supervised Learning (SSL).}}} Learning effective visual representations without annotations is a long-standing problem that aims at leveraging large volumes of unlabeled data.
+Recent SSL methods show impressive performance, matching or even exceeding the performance of their supervised equivalents~\cite{simclr,BYOL,zbontar2021barlow, DINO, simsiam}.
+The majority of these techniques rely on image augmentation methods to produce multiple views for a given sample.
+They train a model to be insensitive to these augmentations by ensuring that the network generates similar representations for the views of the same image and different representations for views of other images.
+In this work, we use BarlowTwins~\cite{zbontar2021barlow} which considers an objective function measuring the cross-correlation matrix between the features and SimCLR~\cite{simclr} which uses contrastive learning based on noise-contrastive estimation.
+A number of studies~\cite{bordes2023guillotine, simsiam, zbontar2021barlow, jing2021understanding} show that an MLP projector between the encoder and the loss function is a crucial component to prevent the collapse of the representations and improve their transferability.

+\textit{\textbf{\textbf{Transferable representations.}}} \cite{wang2021revisiting} seeks to understand the transferability gap between unsupervised (SSL) and supervised pretraining.
+They found out that adding a projection network (which is commonly used in SSL) boosts the transferability of the supervised models' features.
+This was further explored in~\cite{sariyildiz2023improving} and it was shown that it is possible to build representations that are good for both the source and the downstream tasks.
 In this work, we revisit those findings in the context of models learned on a sequence of tasks.

-\textbf{Supervised Continual Learning (SCL)} aims to create systems that can learn to solve novel tasks using new annotated data while retaining the ability to solve previously learned tasks~\citep{parisi2019continual}. \textbf{Unsupervised Continual Learning (UCL)} aims to improve the quality of learnt represetntations utilizing an ever-changing stream of unlabeled data.
-Recent works~\citep{fini2022cassle, madaan2022lump, gomezvilla2022continually} apply SSL in the UCL setting and claim their superior results for continual representation learning.
+Contrary to the transfer learning literature~\cite{ericsson2020well, sariyildiz2023improving}, which usually focuses on the downstream task performance, we evaluate the model on all tasks during the sequential training.
+This allows us to gain more insight into learned representations, i.e.~ representation forgetting.